Barbara Radziwiłł: Physical remains and appearance

+Remains of Barbara Radziwiłł in the Royal Crypt of the Vilnius Cathedral, 1931.

 Her remains were found in Vilnius Cathedral after a flood in 1931.
 To preserve her body during the long summer trip from Kraków to Vilnius, it was covered in a mixture of ash and burnt lime.
 While the wooden coffin rotted away, the lime hardened and formed a protective shell that preserved her bones rather well.
 She was buried with regal symbols (silver gilded crown, silver scepter, golden orb with a cross) and jewelry (long gold necklace, three gold rings; one of them, gifted to her by Sigismund Augustus, was covered with black vitreous enamel and had three stones – brilliant, ruby, and emerald).
 These and other artifacts were kept at Vilnius Cathedral, and went missing during World War II.
-They were rediscovered in cathedral crypt on 16 December 2024.
+They were rediscovered in the cathedral crypt on 16 December 2024.